Pink Out at the J – A Morning of Exercise, Education and Wellness

 This event is free and open to the public (donations welcome), so put on your best pink workout clothes, bring your friends and enjoy the day with us.

-Throughout the month of October, visit the J for information concerning breast cancer risk and resources.
+Throughout the month of October, visit the J for information regarding Sharsheret’s personalized support and educational outreach.

 Did you know?